jhamlet/node-infuse/README.md

                                  Otherwise, VALUE will be a JSON parsed value, or plain string.
 Can be specified multiple times.
    -d, --define-module NAME      Will load the NAMEd module (as per require()) and 'define'
                                  all exported properties.
-NOTE: if you are requiring a path relative to the current working directory, be sure to start your path with a './', just as you would for a node require statement.
 Can be specified multiple times.
    -E, --embed                   Embed the infused modules as strings in the final output,
                                  and lazy-evaluate them when required.
    -R, --reserved WORD           A comma-delimited list of reserved words that should NOT be